List of Doctors characters introduced in 2000

 Doctors is a British medical soap opera which began broadcasting on BBC One on 26 March 2000.
 Set in the fictional West Midlands town of Letherbridge, the soap follows the lives of the staff and patients of the Riverside Health Centre, a fictional NHS doctor's surgery.
 The following is a list of characters that first appeared in Doctors in 2000, by order of first appearance.
 All characters are introduced by the programme's executive producer, Mal Young.
 The original nine regular characters to be introduced in Doctors were Mac McGuire (Christopher Timothy), Steve Rawlings (Mark Frost), Helen Thompson (Corrinne Wicks), Rana Mistry (Akbar Kurtha), Caroline Powers (Jacqueline Leonard), Kate McGuire (Maggie Cronin), Anoushka Flynn (Carli Norris), Ruth Harding (Yvonne Brewster) and Joanna Helm (Sarah Manners).
 Later in the year, Patrick McGuire (Alan McKenna) was introduced.

 Mac McGuire

-Dr. Brendan "Mac" McGuire, portrayed by Christopher Timothy, first appeared on 26 March 2000, and made his last appearance on 26 May 2006.
+Dr. Mac McGuire, portrayed by Christopher Timothy, first appeared on 26 March 2000 and made his final appearance on 26 May 2006.
 Mac is twice-married, first to Julia Parsons (Diane Keen) in 1968, to whom he had three children, sons Patrick (Alan McKenna) and Liam (Tim Matthews), and daughter Samantha.
-In 1995, Mac marries Kate (Maggie Cronin), with whom he has one son, Ciaran (Tomas Hughes), whose birth led to Mac becoming an alcoholic.
-This marriage only lasted seven years when in 2002, Kate has an affair with a priest, resulting in Mac having a heart attack.
-The near-death experience resulted in Mac confiding in Julia.
-Mac then remarries Julia in 2004, but the pair divorce in 2007.
-Mac becomes friends with Dr Peter Kendrick (Robert Cavanah), however Peter became depressed and soon committed suicide.
-On 26 May 2006, Mac leaves Letherbridge, moving to Ireland, after Julia orders him and Kate to leave when she discovers he had an affair with Kate.
+This marriage breaks down after Mac has an affair with a drugs sales rep, who returns in 2000 and ends up having a business meeting with Mac.
+In the early 1990s, Mac marries Kate (Maggie Cronin), with whom he has one son, Ciaran in 2001, whose traumatic birth led to Mac becoming an alcoholic.
+Mac remarries Julia in 2003.
+On 26 May 2006, Mac leaves Letherbridge, moving to Ireland after Julia orders him and Kate to leave when she discovers he had an affair with Kate, and they divorce the following year.